Central City in Phoenix in Maricopa County, Arizona — The American Mountains (Southwest)

 Preserving Arizona's Heritage

-Erected by Maricopa
+Erected by Maricopa County.

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 33° 26.892′ N, 112° 4.546′ W. Marker is in Phoenix, Arizona, in Maricopa County.
 It is in Central City.
-Marker is at the intersection of West Washington Street and 1st Avenue when traveling south on West Washington Street.
+It is at the intersection of West Washington Street and 1st Avenue when traveling south on West Washington Street.
 Touch for map.
 Marker is at or near this postal address: 125 West Washington Street, Phoenix AZ 85003, United States of America.
 Touch for directions.

 Regarding Maricopa County Courthouse.
 This is now known as the "Old Courthouse".
 The City Hall is no longer in this building.

-Photographed By Wyndfire, April 13, 2014
+Photographed by Wyndfire, April 13, 2014

 4. Courthouse Plaza Fountain Marker #1